PyPSA/pypsa-server/README.md

 # PyPSA-server: web interface for running PyPSA scenarios

-You will in future be able to find a live version at:
+You can find a live version at:

 <https://model.energy/scenarios/>